SPIRITUAL TERMINOLOGY AND MEANINGS

 Spiritual bypassing looks like:

-- avoiding personal and social accountability justified by spiritual platitudes
+• avoiding personal and social accountability as justified by spiritual platitudes

-When people who engage in spiritual bypassing have an overinflated sense of spiritual identity and an overestimation of their own spiritual mastery, they may bypass the important stages of shadow work and integration and skip straight to spiritual teaching and coaching, placing themselves in positions of power and authority.
+When people who engage in spiritual bypassing often develop spiritual narcissism – an overinflated sense of spiritual identity and an overestimation of their own spiritual mastery.
+They may bypass important stages of shadow work and integration and skip straight to spiritual teaching and coaching, placing themselves in positions of power and authority.

 This is problematic, as they are likely to project their own bypassing onto others in the form of spiritual gaslighting which is emotionally harmful to their clients and followers, who often are not aware of what a fully integrated spiritual teacher looks like.
 Additionally, they amplify concepts that lead to spiritual bypassing through their messaging, teaching others to engage in the same behaviors.